bergben/ng2-img-max/README.md

 import { Ng2ImgMaxService } from 'ng2-img-max';
 [...]
     constructor(private ng2ImgMaxService: Ng2ImgMaxService) {
+        this.ng2ImgMaxSerive.resize([someImage], 2000, 1000).subscribe((result)=>{
+             if (typeof result.name !== 'undefined' && typeof result.size !== 'undefined' && typeof result.type !== 'undefined') {
+                 //all good, result is a file
+                  console.info(result);
              }
+             else {
+                 //something went wrong
+                  console.error(result);
              }
+        });
+    }
+}
 ```

 ## Methods
+### Maximal filesize
+#### `compress(files: File[], maxSizeInMB: number, logExecutionTime: Boolean = false): Observable<any>`
+Method to compress an image.
+This reduces the quality of an image down until it fits a certain fileSize which is given as "maxSizeInMB".
+Returns an observable that, onNext receives either a File when everything went as planned or an error Object if something went wrong.
+See the example above on how to see if the returned object is a file.

+#### `compressImage`
+Same as above just that it takes in only one file instead of a whole array of files.

+### Maximal width / height

+#### `resize(files: File[], maxWidth: number, maxHeight: number, logExecutionTime: Boolean = false): Observable<any>`
+Method to resize files if necessary down to a certain maximal width or maximal height in px.
+If you want only one limit just set the other max to 10.000: for example `resize([myfile1,myfile2],2000,10000).subscribe([...]`

+#### `resizeImage`
+Same as above just that it takes in only one file instead of a whole array of files.

+## Contribute
+Due to the lack of other algorithms that also reduce the filesize of an image by reducing the quality until it fits a certain limit, help to find the best possible algorithm is much appreciated.
+The current algorithm can be found here: https://github.com/bergben/ng2-img-max/blob/master/src/img-max-size.service.ts#L49.

+## Limitations
+Although the resizing functions do use web workers do to the heavy work, this is not possible for the compression methods.
+The reasons for this are that a web worker does not have access to the DOM and can therefor not create a new HtmlCanvasElement.
+Neither can it be passed as a parameter to the web worker, as a web worker can only receive serializable data, which only be the ImageData but that can only be turned into a 2DCanvasContext, not a HtmlCanvasElement itself without the DOM.

 ## To-do
  - Provide a demo